arungudelli/arungudelli/content/en/tutorial/c-sharp/check-if-string-is-number/index.md

 +++
 title="How to check if a string is a number in C#" summary="Steps to check if a string is a number in c# 1.Declare an integer variable.
-2.Pass string to int.TryParse() or double.TryParse() methods with out variable.
-3.If the string is a number TryParse method will return true.
-And assigns value to the declared integer value." keywords=["check if a string is number in C#"
+2.Pass string to `int.TryParse()` or `double.TryParse()` methods with `out` variable.
+3.If the string is a number `TryParse` method will return true.
+And assigns value to the declared integer `out` value." keywords=["check if a string is number in C#"] type='post' date='2020-07-01T19:08:51+0000' lastmod='2020-07-01T19:08:51+0000'
-]
-type='post'
-date='2020-07-01T19:08:51+0000'
-lastmod='2020-07-01T19:08:51+0000'